Amish in Kentucky: 2024 Guide (50+ Communities)

-• Guthrie – The area near Guthrie in southern Kentucky is home to a small “electric New Order” group.
+- Guthrie – The Guthrie area (southern KY) is home to a small “electric New Order” group.

-• Other KY Amish Settlements – Kentucky is dotted with small Amish communities.
-Amish people can be found in nearly three dozen of the state’s counties.
+- Other KY Amish Settlements – Amish live in nearly three dozen of the state’s counties.

 Munfordville/Horse Cave (Hart County)

-The Munfordville settlement has benefited from a high level of in-migration of Amish from other communities, including its large parent settlement of Geauga County (note: though Munfordville is used to describe this community, there are no Amish actually in the town, it simply refers to one of the most common mailing addresses for area Amish).
+The Munfordville settlement has benefited from a high level of in-migration of Amish from other communities, including its large parent settlement of Geauga County, Ohio.

-Like in other communities, Amish at Munfordville operate small businesses and also do some farming.
-The hilly terrain is not the best farmland, but Amish do operate traditional farms as well as grow produce.
-The local produce auction runs on Mondays and Wednesdays starting at 12 noon.
+Like in other communities, Amish at Munfordville operate small businesses, and also do some farming.
+The hilly terrain is not the best farmland, but Amish do operate traditional farms, as well as grow produce.
+The local produce auction selling Amish-grown vegetables and fruits runs on Mondays and Wednesdays, starting at 12 noon.

 Traveling in Hart County by buggy can be hazardous.
-Like the Amish community at Holmes County, Ohio, Hart County is hilly.
+Like the Amish community at Holmes County, Ohio, the area is hilly.
 In some places you will find buggy pull-off lanes, usually on steep hills, which provide a shoulder for buggies to pull over and allow vehicles traveling behind to pass.
-Read more on the Munfordville, KY Amish.
+Read more on the Munfordville, Kentucky Amish.

 Christian/Trigg County (Hopkinsville)